"I Thought We Were Friends"

 Unfortunately, when I was pregnant with my son, I was hospitalized for two months with a near-miscarriage.
 Several months after my son arrived safely, I was visiting her again, this time with my three-year old daughter.
 I told her about the nightmarish experience of being hospitalized for such a long time but instead of feeling sorry for me, which I didn't expect, she asked without malice, "did you develop a bruise or something from staying in bed for that long?".
 I could not believe how insensitive she could be, asking me such a thing, though she probably had no intention of offending me.

 I wonder why I never confronted her until the summer of 2008.
-Given that she often rambled about herself with little regard to what I had to say, I must have felt she wouldn't listen to me.
 In all this time, I was initiating our get togethers.
 I don't recall a time she called me so we could meet.
 Did she even want to remain friends with me?

 So That's What's Been Nagging her!